dieggsy/alfred-atmos/README.md

 # Atmos #

-Retrieves temperature, speed of sound, pressure, and density at queried altitude, acording on International Standar Atmosphere model.
+An Alfred workflow to find temperature, speed of sound, pressure, and density at queried altitude, acording on International Standard Atmosphere model.

 Basically a python port of Matlab's [atmosisa][atm].